MariaPogosjan/MariaPogosjan/README.md

 ### Hi, I'am Maria but everyone calls me Poggi 👋

 Born in Armenia, raised in Sweden/Stockholm.
 I love to come up with crazy ambitious ideas and make them come to life.
 I wanted to work with development and went from thinking about it to actually do something about it.
-Six months later I learned to code professionally 👩🏻‍💻 And today it is my biggest passion in life.
+Six months later I learned to code professionall and today it is my biggest passion in life 👩🏻‍💻

 ### Other crazy things: